EnactusSheffieldCodeCreators/Week-2-Exercise/part-1/code-breakdown.md

 This is why we have to loop over the video transcript because it doesn't give us all the text as one giant string.

+## Testing

+The astute among us may have noticed that there is another file called `solution-testing.py` in the part 1 folder, this runs unit testing on the code which we will get into later on but if you run `pytest solution-testing.py` then it should give you an output telling you that all the tests passed.
+All this means is that the code has validated that the function `count_words` is performing the way we would expect it to.

 ## That's All

 Please come along to the mentoring session if any of this isn't clear or drop us a message on the discord server.
 Don't worry if it was hard, that was the idea of this week, getting stuck is good because you learn the process of getting un-stuck.